Georgian wine PDO

 Overview

-Napareuli is one of Kakheti's northernmost and most distinctive PDOs (Protected Designations of Origin), producing both dry red and dry white wines from classic Georgian varieties.
-The appellation is centered around the village of Napareuli, located in the Telavi municipality, at the foot of the southern slopes of the Caucasus Mountains.
+Napareuli is one of Kakheti's northernmost and most distinctive Protected Designations of Origin, producing dry red and dry white wines from Georgia's classic grape varieties.
+The appellation is centered around the village of Napareuli in the Telavi municipality, set along the southern foothills of the Greater Caucasus Mountains.

-Wines labeled Napareuli carry an identity of clarity and precision.
-The red is made from Saperavi, structured and mineral, while the white, from Rkatsiteli, is noted for freshness and subtle spice.
-Together, they represent the cool elegance of Kakheti's mountain-influenced terroir - a contrast to the richer, warmer valley styles further south.
+Wines bearing the Napareuli name are known for clarity and precision.
+The red, made from Saperavi, is structured and mineral, while the white, from Rkatsiteli, emphasizes freshness and subtle spice.
+Together, they express the cooler, mountain-influenced face of Kakheti - a clear contrast to the broader, warmer valley styles found further south.

 Geography & climate

-The Napareuli PDO occupies the left bank of the Alazani River, at 400-700 meters above sea level.
-The vineyards stretch along the foothills of the Greater Caucasus, receiving cold air currents from the mountains and intense sun exposure from the south.
+The Napareuli PDO occupies the left bank of the Alazani River at elevations ranging from 400 to 700 meters above sea level.
+Vineyards stretch along the foothills of the Greater Caucasus, benefiting from cold air currents descending from the mountains and strong southern sun exposure.

-Soils are light clay and sandy loam, interspersed with limestone and gravel, promoting drainage and encouraging slow, balanced ripening.
-The cooler microclimate results in wines with firm acidity, fine structure, and pronounced mineral tones.
+Soils consist mainly of light clay and sandy loam, with frequent limestone and gravel inclusions.
+These conditions promote good drainage and slow, even ripening.
+The resulting wines are marked by firm acidity, fine structure, and a distinct mineral character.

 Authorized grape varieties